eagle12td/fwd-php/README.md

 *Forward is a platform to build and scale ecommerce.* This is the PHP template framework.

-Learn more and create an API account at https://www.getfwd.com.
+Create a free API account at https://getfwd.com.